A FAMILY HISTORY

 GGG Grandfather

-Sarah Robinson (1804-1853) born in 1804 in Maury County, TN and died about 1851-53 in Wayne County, TN.
+Sarah Robinson (1804-1851) born in 1804 in either Maury County, TN and died about 1851 in Wayne County, TN.
 She is buried in the Zion Church Cemetery.
 Sarah Robinson was the daughter of Michael Robinson, Jr. (1764-1844) and granddaughter of Michael Robinson, Sr. (1732-1807) of Orange County, North Carolina and later of Williamson County, TN.
 Michael Robinson, Sr. was a patriot and served with the North Carolina Militia.
 He was born in Ulster, Ireland and came to America in 1744 settling originally in Pennsylvania then moving on to North Carolina in 1754 and then to Williamson County, TN prior to 1806 and died there in 1807.

 Then to Elizabeth Briley Crossno (1825-1894).
 Henry and Elizabeth are buried in the Henry Culp Family Plot in the Long Hollow at Beech Creek, TN.